Male Breast Reduction (Gynecomastia Surgery)

 Before & Aftercare

 Take your time choosing your surgeon as this important decision will affect the aesthetic results you will achieve.
 If you are a good candidate and decide to have gynecomastia surgery, then your journey will begin with an initial consultation appointment with the surgeon you choose to work with.

 Use this meeting to discuss your questions and concerns about the surgery one-on-one with your doctor.
 Make sure that you understand the details of the surgery, the results that are possible, and what your options are if the results are not as expected.

 The surgeon will examine your chest to assess breast size and shape.
 Nipple size and position, areola diameter, skin elasticity, and other relevant variables will be noted.
 Confidential pictures will be taken for the doctor to use during preoperative planning, and for before and after comparisons.

 If no additional testing is necessary, the cosmetic procedure will be scheduled.
 Grade I gynecomastia surgery can typically be performed using a local anesthesia agent and/or intravenous sedative drugs.
 Grades II-IV normally requires the use of general anesthesia to achieve total unconsciousness for the patient during the surgery.

 After the removal of excess breast tissue has been completed, the small incision sites are closed with dissolvable sutures, and then, covered with a coating of surgical glue that forms a sterile barrier against pathogens.

-Most gynecomastia patients are able to return to normal non strenuous activities, including light-duty work, after 3-5 days.
+Most gynecomastia patients can return to normal non-strenuous activities, including light-duty work, after 3-5 days.
 Strenuous activities should be avoided for 4-6 weeks, depending on various patient-specific healing factors. including, nutrition, hydration, and state of health.